8 ways to turn household chores into a workout

-Workouts that happen only in set-off blocks of time?
+Workouts that happen only in ring-fenced blocks of time?
 Not always an option.
-Luckily, there are stealthy ways to fit more activity into your current schedule—and in the most unexpected places.
+Luckily, there are stealthy ways to fit more activity into your current schedule, and in the most unexpected places.

-From scrubbing the bathtub to raking the lawn, there are so many maximizable moments throughout the day when you’re moving, strengthening your muscles, and raising your heart rate.
-Plus, they’re opportunities to now add PersonalPoints™ to your Budget.
+From scrubbing the bathtub to raking the lawn, there are so many maximisable moments throughout the day when you’re moving, strengthening your muscles, and raising your heart rate.
+Plus, they’re now opportunities to add PersonalPoints™ to your Budget.

-We’ll get into indoor vs outdoor activities, but first, before you start doing anything, set your activity tracker to a mixed cardio session, recommends personal trainer Christi Smith, M.S., certified strength & conditioning specialist and associate manager of science translation at WW.
+To get started, set your activity tracker to a mixed cardio session, recommends personal trainer Christi Smith, M.S., certified strength & conditioning specialist and associate manager of science translation at WW.

 No tracker?
-You can actually manually track activity in the WW app.
-Keep track of time, then select the activity that best matches your movement—choose from options like vacuuming, raking, scrubbing surfaces, housework, and more.
+No worries.
+You can manually track activity in the WW app.
+Keep track of time, then select the activity that best matches your movement.
+Choose from options like vacuuming, raking, scrubbing surfaces, housework, and more.
 And don’t forget to add the extras like lunges, calf raises, or tricep extensions.
-It’ll add up!
+It all adds up!

 1. Doing laundry

-Do a wall sit for 20 to 30 seconds each time you check off a step on laundry duties.
-Between starting the washer, switching clothes to the dryer, and folding clothes (not to mention opening the dryer...to find that one towel is still somehow damp, ugh) you’ll log at least a minute.
+Do a wall sit for 20 to 30 seconds each time you tick off a step on laundry duties.
+Between starting the washer, switching clothes to the dryer, and folding clothes (not to mention opening the dryer to find that one towel is still somehow damp, ugh) you’ll log at least a minute.
 If you find yourself struggling to hold good form, cut down the time and slowly work your way up.

-Canned goods, condiment bottles, and even apples can all double as dumbbells.
-Complete a few sets of arm curls as you restock the pantry and fridge after a grocery trip, Smith recommends.
-Good to know: A 16-ounce box of dry pasta is one pound.
-Start there and see how you feel—for a tougher workout you can increase the amount of reps or swap in heavier items.
+Tinned food, condiment bottles, and even apples can all double as dumbbells.
+Complete a few sets of arm curls as you restock the fridge and cupboards after a trip to the supermarket, Smith recommends.
+Start small and see how you feel.
+For a tougher workout, you can increase the amount of reps or swap in heavier items.

 Sneezing isn’t the only workout you can get from dusting (it’s a legit core exercise!).
-Each time you reach for a high shelf or fan blade, do a set of calf raises.
+Each time you reach for a high shelf or cobweb in the corner, do a set of calf raises.
 And when it’s time to tackle a different floor of your house, take an extra trip up and down the stairs, and then do a few more calf raises off the edge of a step, Smith suggests.

 5. Making the bed